arifszn/laravel-advanced-validation/README.md

 ## Tips

-If you want to use the rules as strings and use them globally e.g. `'foo' => ['base64_string']`, you can do so by adding them to the boot method of your project's **AppServiceProvider**.
+If you want to use the rules as strings and use them globally e.g. `'foo' => ['phone']`, you can do so by adding them to the boot method of your project's **AppServiceProvider**.

 ```php
 <?php